- PoS system of making payments

 - The government has also launched Aadhar Pay that uses Aadhar card’s biometric system to make a cashless transaction.

-- Now, it has launched Bharat QR code to make easier cashless transactions electronically.
+- Now, it has launched the Bharat QR code to make easier cashless transactions electronically.

 Also read: All about aadhar mobile application